Learning from the past in an irreversible investment problem: Abstract

 \section{Abstract}

-We consider an irreversible investment problem under incomplete information, where the investor is able to exercise multiple investment rights to a project.
-The investor does not observe the project value directly and instead only a noisy observation process is observed.
-Upon each investment, the investor acquires previously hidden information from the project's past (''learning from the past''), and so the learning rate of the problem is controlled by investing.
-The acquisition of additional information is modeled by letting each investment affect the elapsed time of the observation process.
-We set up the problem as a recursively defined multiple stopping problem under incomplete information and present the optimal investment strategy as a sequence of stopping boundaries, where the boundaries are solved from equations derived from smooth fit conditions.
-Examples of optimal boundaries are then solved numerically, and we provide numerical comparative statistics.
+We consider an irreversible investment problem under incomplete information, where the investor decides whether and when to make investments in a project.
+Upon investment, the investor acquires previously hidden information from the project's past (''learning from the past''), and so the learning rate of the problem is controlled by investing.
+We set up this original problem as an recursively defined stopping problem, where the learning rate is accelerated after each recursion step.
+To solve the problem, we show that at each step, there indeed exists a one-sided stopping boundary under general conditions.
+We proceed to present the optimal investment strategy as a sequence of semi-explicit stopping boundaries derived from smooth fit conditions.
+Feasibility of our approach is then demonstrated by solving boundaries numerically and by illustrating comparative statistics.